danielamassiceti/CCA-visualdialogue/README.md

 ### Uploading to EvalAI Visual Dialog Challenge 2018 Server

-Results on Visual Dialogue *v1.0* can additionally be uploaded to the [EvalAI Visual Dialog Challenge 2018 Server](https://evalai.cloudcv.org/auth/login).
+Results on Visual Dialogue *v1.0* can additionally be uploaded to the [EvalAI Visual Dialog Challenge Evaluation Server](https://evalai.cloudcv.org/auth/login).
 For the validation set, the standard MR, MRR and recall@{1,5,10} will be computed.
 For the test set, an additional metric, the normalised discounted cumulative gain (NDCG) will be computed.

 To specify this option, use `--datasetversion 1.0 --batch_size 1 --evalset <val or test> --save_ranks`